+Social workers often do not have sufficient research skills to conduct outcome studies and evaluate interventions, and locating and appraising evidencebased literature requires additional training [35; 59].
+Some social workers are anxious about their ability to formulate answerable research questions and use quantitative and qualitative methods and data analysis [51; 57].
 In addition, many social workers view research and the empirical literature as irrelevant and impractical.
 The research produced from clinical studies is often university-based and viewed as outdated or not reflecting the problems of the real world [29; 57; 60].
 Consequently, some social workers tend not to employ research literature and do not view mutual collaboration between practitioners and researchers favorably [29].

-Social workers' fears may also influence the will-ingness to employ evidence-based models.
+Social workers' fears may also influence the willingness to employ evidence-based models.
 Many anxieties involve the perception that evidence-based practice is a top-down, mechanistic, one-size-fits-all approach that devalues client autonomy and clinical experience and wisdom [29].
-However, if used correctly, evidence-based practice supports client and practitioner expertise.
+Furthermore, perception of limited self-efficacy and resources needed to effectively implement evidence-based practice are barriers [82].
+However, if used correctly, evidencebased practice supports client and practitioner expertise.